wavemaker/docs/docs/developing-with-agents/overview.md

 last_update: { author: "Author Name" }
 ---

-test commit
-WaveMaker 12 introduces AIRA, an agent-based development system that works alongside the traditional design-first workflow.
+AIRA is an agent-based development system that works alongside the traditional design-first workflow.
 AIRA is not one AI.
 It is a coordinated system of specialized agents, each responsible for a specific domain in WaveMaker app development.

-### Starting a New Application
+### For New Applications

 AIRA works best when you are starting an application.
 For small apps or the early stages of a larger one, it gives you a fast, usable starting point instead of an empty project.